seandstewart/bardly/bardly/plays/histories/edward-iii/uncut.md

 Your Grace's son, in danger to be slain.
 The snares of French, like emmets on a bank,
 Muster about him; whil'st he, lion-like,
-Intangled in the net of their assaults,
+Entangled in the net of their assaults,
 Franticly wrends, and bites the woven toil;
 But all in vain, he cannot free himself.